Javran/vindinium-tooyoung/README.md

 ```

-TODO: put key in a single file `key`,
+put settings in a single file `settings.conf`,
-the program will read from it instead of having to provide it every time
+the program will read from it instead of having to provide it every time.